microsoft/vscode/.devcontainer/README.md

 4. Use default settings, select a plan, and then enter the repository URL `https://github.com/microsoft/vscode` (or a branch or PR URL) in the input box when prompted.

-5. After the Codespace is running, open a web browser and go to [http://localhost:6080](http://localhost:6080).
+5. After the container is running, open a web browser and go to [http://localhost:6080](http://localhost:6080) or use a [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) to connect to `localhost:5901`.

 6. Anything you start in VS Code or the integrated terminal will appear here.

+## Try it!

-This container uses the [Fluxbox desktop](http://fluxbox.org/) to keep things lean. **Right-click on the desktop** to see menu options.
+This container uses the [Fluxbox](http://fluxbox.org/) window manager to keep things lean. **Right-click on the desktop** to see menu options.
 It works with GNOME and GTK applications, so other tools can be installed if needed.

-You can also set the resolution of the desktop from the command line by typing `set-resolution`.
+Note you can also set the resolution from the command line by typing `set-resolution`.

-## Try it!

-Follow these steps:
+To start working with Code - OSS, follow these steps:

 1. In your local VS Code, open a terminal (<kbd>Ctrl/Cmd</kbd> + <kbd>Shift</kbd> + <kbd>\`</kbd>) and type the following commands: